-ΤΟΡΙΣ ANSWER DETAILS Jury Duty Leave YES Delaware employees may take leave to: respond to a summons; serve as a juror; and/or attend court for prospective jury service.
+Crime Victim and Witness Leave 22 YES Delaware employers must provide leave to employees if they are: a crime victim; a victim's parent, guardian, or custodian, if the victim cannot meaningfully understand or participate in the legal process because of physical, psychological, or mental impairment; a legal representative; or unless they are a defendant, co-defendant, or conspirator in the crime, the deceased victim's: spouse; adult child or stepchild; parent; sibling; or qualified neighborhood or homeowner's association if the crime involves certain illegal drug activities.
+An employee may take leave under this law to: participate in preparations for criminal proceedings at the prosecutor's request; attend a criminal proceeding, if the attendance is reasonably necessary to protect the victim's interests; and/or attend a criminal proceeding in response to a subpoena.
+Jury Duty Leave 23 YES Delaware employees may take leave to: 1. respond to a summons; 2. serve as a juror; and/or 3. attend court for prospective jury service.
 The statute does not specify an amount of leave that may be taken each year.
+Jury duty leave does not need to be paid.
 Voting Leave NO Delaware law does not require an employer to allow employees time off, paid or unpaid, to vote.
 School Activity Leave NO Delaware law does not require an employer to allow employees time off, paid or unpaid, for school activities.
-Leave for Volunteer Emergency Responders YES Any employer with 10 or more employees must provide employees that are volunteer firefighters, members of a ladies auxiliary of a volunteer fire company, volunteer emergency medical technicians, and volunteer fire police officers leave for: A governor-declared state of emergency lasting up to seven days.
-A President-declared national emergency lasting up to 14 consecutive days.
-Injuries the employee sustained when acting as a volunteer emergency responder, including responding to an emergency.
-The law does not specify how much leave should be given.
+Leave for Volunteer Emergency Responders 24 YES Any employer with 10 or more employees must provide employees that are volunteer firefighters, members of a ladies auxiliary of a volunteer fire company, volunteer emergency medical technicians, and volunteer fire police officers leave to respond to a governor-declared state of emergency lasting up to seven consecutive days, a President-declared national emergency lasting up to 14 consecutive days; injuries the employee sustained when acting as a volunteer emergency responder, including responding to an emergency The law does not specify how much leave should be given.
 However, employers may request that an employee who takes leave to respond to an emergency provide a written statement.
 The statement must be signed by the individual in charge of the volunteer department or another authorized individual.

-Employers cannot terminate, demote or take any other disciplinary action against an employee who takes leave to perform volunteer emergency response duties.
+Employers cannot terminate, demote, or take any other disciplinary action against an employee who takes leave to perform volunteer emergency response duties.